GamesCreed

 The Greed corrupts all that they can get their grubby mitts on.

 Archers defend your base and hunt down enemies, while builders clear out obstacles and establish more territory.
 It is highly recommended that you have more archers than builders, as archers can scout ahead and defend themselves while builders cannot.
 You recruit kids by dropping coins for them to pick up.
-Once recruited, they’ll then choose a role that is available.
+Once recruited, they’ll then choose an available role.

 Kingdom Eighties, PC, Review, Screenshots, GamesCreed